13 things you didn't know about Christianity Explored Ministries

 Our other resources, Life Explored, Discipleship Explored and youth and children editions (Epic Explorers, CY and SOUL) have helped many to love, live and tell the good news of Jesus.

-6. Our latest resource, Finding More, is set to be published on 1 February
+6. Our latest resource, Finding More, was published earlier this year

 7. Our evangelistic website, christianityexplored.org, gets over 70,000 visitors per year